szabgab/slides/python-programming/basic.md

 * Python 2.x - old, legacy code at companies, answers on the Internet.
 Retires on January 1, 2020.
 * Python 3.x - the one that you should use. (not fully backward compatible) Available since December 3, 2008.

+{aside}
+Python has two major lines the version 2.x and the version 3.x.
+In a nutshell you *should* always use Python 3 if possible.

+Unfortunately you can still encounter many companies and many projects in companies that are stuck on Python 2.
+In such cases you probably will have to write in Python 2.

+In addition when you search for solutions on the Internet in many cases you'll encounter solution that were written for Python 2.
+Luckily in most of the cases it is almost trivial to convert thise small examples to work on Python 3.
+You just need to be able to recognize that the code was originally written for Python 2 and you need to be able to make the adjustments.

+For this reason, while the majority of these pages cover Python 3, we are going to point out the places where it might be useful to know how Python 2 works.

+You are free to skip these parts and come back to them when the need arises.
+{/aside}

 ## Installation
 {id: installation}